 Q: What should I wear during the week of the Festival?

 A: Participants should wear comfortable clothing, as there will be some activities that will involve physical activity.
 Dress guidelines for the final Student Concert are as follows: girls should wear a dress, skirt with blouse or formal shirt, or slacks with blouse or formal shirt.
 No low cut tops and if wearing a dress or skirt, it must be knee-length or longer.
 Fabrics should not be sheer/see-through.
 Boys should wear nice slacks (no jeans) and a button down shirt, dress shoes and socks.
 A suit jacket and tie are optional.

 A: Students are expected to bring a sack lunch every day.
 Morning and afternoon snacks are provided.

 Q: Where will the Faculty Recital and final Student Concert be held?

-A: These performances will be at the church in the Sanctuary.
+A: These performances will be at Seattle Waldorf School.
 They are free to the public and students are encouraged to invite family and friends.

 Q: What should I bring to the Festival?

 A: A folding music stand, your music (you may print it from imslp.org if it was not emailed to you), a pencil with eraser, a folder or binder for your music and papers, your lunch, and a happy and teachable attitude!

 Q: What does the daily schedule look like?

 A: Here is a general outline of the daily schedule: